top of page

 Grant_type :- CLIENT_CREDENTIALS

-(note: Credentials are the same as we used while creating the client in the above request).
+(Note: Credentials are the same as we used while creating the client in the above request.)

 Validate Token:- (/Validate)

-For Validating the token we need to add Authorization Bearer <<token>> in headers
+To validate the token, we need to add Authorization Bearer <<token>> in the headers

 (note:- The token’s value is the one received from the response to the above /token request.)